-There are two main types of STAT/M 2000 units, the G4 touchscreen version and Statim Classic with keypad.
+There are two main types of STATIM 5000 units, the G4 touchscreen version and STATIM classic with keypad.
 Each of these two versions have a North American specification or "non S" unit, and the European specification or "S" unit.
-In the Classic series, they are labeled respectively as "STAT/M 2000" and "STAT/M 2000S".
-The G4 series models do not use the "S" designation in their names, but the G4 series does include S-class models for distribution in markets requiring these cycle types, and non S-class for the North American market.
+In the classic series, they are labeled respectively as "STATIM 5000" and "STATIM 5000S".
+Though it does not use the "S" designation in its model names, the G4 series has S-class units for distribution in markets requiring these cycle types, and non S-class for the North American market.